hacksparrow/jsonfile-updater/README.md

 # jsonfile-updater

-Node module for programatically updating `package.json` and other `.json` files.
+Node module for programmatically updating `package.json` and other `.json` files.

+`jsonfile-updater` enforces strict typing.
+Meaning, once a property of a certain type is added in the JSON file, it can be overwritten or set a new value with the same type only.

-`jsonfile-updater` enforces strict type values.
-Boolean, string, number, array, and object are supported.
+Supported types are: boolean, string, number, array, and object.
 Functions are not supported.

-A value can be overwritten (using `set()` or `append()`) by a value of same type only.

 ## Usage